mariannedehasque/mariannedehasque.github.io/pages/media.md

                         </td>
                         <td>
                             <em>Did inbreeding cause the woolly mammoth’s extinction?
 Our research suggests it was more sudden than that</em> (2024)<br />
                             <p>A piece I wrote for The Conversation.
-Read it here: https://theconversation.com/did-inbreeding-cause-the-woolly-mammoths-extinction-our-research-suggests-it-was-more-sudden-than-that-233119 </p>
+Read it <a href="https://https://theconversation.com/did-inbreeding-cause-the-woolly-mammoths-extinction-our-research-suggests-it-was-more-sudden-than-that-233119">here</a> </p>
                         </td>
                     </tr>
                 </tbody>